 - Don't punish your pet as this will reinforce the fear reaction.

-- Allow your dog to hide in his or her ‘bolt hole’ and leave it alone where it feels most secure.
+- Allow your dog to hide in his or her 'bolt hole' and leave them alone where they feel most secure.

 - Try not to go out during potentially upsetting events as this will increase the dog's anxiety.